trane/octopress/source/_posts/2013-01-17-implementing-a-more-powerful-regex.markdown

 };
 Intersection.prototype = new RegEx;
 {% endcodeblock %}
-{% codeblock intersection lang:ruby %}
+{% codeblock intersection.rb lang:ruby %}
 class Intersection < RegEx
     def initialize(this, that)
         @this = this